gs3bopar/mocksocialmediawebsite/README.md

+(This is the forked version of the open source project https://github.com/arvinsroom/mocksocialmediawebsite)

 # Mock Social Media Website Tool

 The Mock Social Media Website Tool is an open-source tool for conducting experimental, ecologically-valid research on social media behaviour.